JavaProgrammerLB/zoom-mcp-server/README.md

 Now you can date a Zoom meeting with AI's help
 ![about.jpg](about.jpg)

-## 3 Steps to play with zoom-mcp-servver
+## 3 Steps to play with zoom-mcp-server

 - Download this repository
 - Get Zoom Client ID, Zoom Client Secret and Account ID